alerrandro1999/alerrandro1999/README.md

 - [Homepage - Portfolio ](https://alerrandrodev.tech/) - A personal website to promote myself as a developer, I used vue.js to develop and the deployment was carried out at hostinger.

-- [Landing Page - Weellu ](https://home.weellu.com/) - A landing page to demonstrate the features of the bemlu application.
+- [Landing Page - Weellu ](https://home.weellu.com/) - A landing page to demonstrate the features of the weellu application.

 <br/>